G-Research/ParquetSharp/docs/guides/TypeFactories.md

 ## API

-The API at the core of this is encompassed by the `ParquetSharp.LogicalTypeFactory`, `ParquetSharp.LogicalReadConverterFactory` and `ParquetSharp.LogicalWriteConverterFactory` classes.
+The API at the core of this is encompassed by the @ParquetSharp.LogicalTypeFactory,
+@ParquetSharp.LogicalReadConverterFactory and @ParquetSharp.LogicalWriteConverterFactory classes.
 These classes implement the default ParquetSharp type mapping and conversion logic, but may be subclassed in order to implement custom type mapping logic.
 The `LogicalTypeFactory` class also allows some customization of the default type mappings without needing to subclass it.

-Both `ParquetSharp.ParquetFileReader` and `ParquetSharp.ParquetFileWriter` have
+Both @ParquetSharp.ParquetFileReader and @ParquetSharp.ParquetFileWriter have
 `LogicalTypeFactory` properties that can be set to an instance of the `LogicalTypeFactory` class, while `LogicalReadConverterFactory` is only used by `ParquetFileReader`, and `LogicalWriteConverterFactory` is only used by `ParquetFileWriter`.

 Whenever the user uses a custom type to read or write values to a Parquet file, a `LogicalReadConverterFactory` or `LogicalWriteConverterFactory` needs to be provided, respectively.
-This converter factory tells to the `ParquetSharp.LogicalColumnReader` or `ParquetSharp.LogicalColumnWriter` how to convert between the user's custom type and a physical type that is understood by Parquet.
+This converter factory tells to the @ParquetSharp.LogicalColumnReader or
+@ParquetSharp.LogicalColumnWriter how to convert between the user's custom type and a physical type that is understood by Parquet.

 On top of that, if the custom type is used for creating the schema (when writing),